 The lumbar spine will either begin to go into extension:

-That being said, core strength is usually the issue here.
+That being said, core strength or stability is usually the issue here.
 If someone can perform rep after rep of a push-up and then as they fatigue, their hips start to drop/rise OR their low back starts to arch, try cueing them to maintain a neutral spine.